solliancenet/Azure-Machine-Learning-Dev-Guide/devops-for-ai/using-azure-devops.md

 ![](media/Jenkins.png)

-For Stages, you have a wide varity of Tasks to choose from by a simple drag and drop to run on Agents
+For Stages, you have a wide variety of Tasks to choose from by a simple drag and drop to run on Agents

 ![](media/Tasks.png)